 - Wrongful death.

 At Hollander Law Firm Accident Injury Lawyers, we’re passionate about holding negligent medical providers accountable.
 We’ve successfully recovered compensation from doctors, hospitals, and medical facilities so that our clients can get their lives back on track.
 Don’t hesitate to schedule a free consultation to discuss your case in more detail.

 Who Can Be Held Liable For Damages in a Medical Malpractice Case?

-Florida is a pure comparative negligence state.
+Florida is a modified comparative negligence state.
 This means that the medical provider can be responsible for the damages.
 The following are some of the potentially liable parties:

 - Your doctor